garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Usage Research (Contextual Inquiry).md

 	- Write research data notes as you encounter research data points
 	- Gather artefacts associated with the work practice
 	- Make sketches, diagrams or photos of the product or system in its physical environment![[Pasted image 20240326205323.png]]
+##### Requirements collection process
+- During the collection phase you will formally identify:
+	- People involved
+	- Things they use
+	- Processes involved
+	- Information required
+	- Constraints imposed
+	- Inputs require